 - As of March 2021, 46,823 inmates—a decrease of 9,314 (16.6 percent)—were held in 126 State and local correctional facilities, which include:

 - 63 county jail and correctional facilities; and

-- Since March 2010, the total inmate population has declined by 20,357 (23.4 percent), with the majority of the decline occurring in State correctional facilities, followed by New York City correctional facilities.
+- Between March 2012 and March 2021, the total inmate population declined by 38,341 (45.0 percent), with the majority of the decline occurring in State correctional facilities, followed by facilities in New York City.